The airport - economic engine for Dresden and the region

 Thanks to its unique flair, Dresden is one of the most popular locations for conferences and congresses in Europe.
 It is easily accessible by air.
 The journey time from the airport to the city centre is around 20 minutes by car or train.

 The Dresden International Congress Centre is one of the most beautiful and most modern of its kind in Europe.
 Situated directly on the banks of the River Elbe, it nestles between world famous buildings like the Semper Opera, the Zwinger and the Brühl Terrace.
 The Messe Dresden exhibition centre is also just a few minutes away from the historic city centre by car.
 The Dresden Airport Terminal boasts a state-of-the-art Conference and Event Centre with a panoramic view of the runway.

 Aviation industry in Dresden

-In 2009 there were almost 3,000 people working at Dresden International Airport, many of whom employed by the many long-established aviation firms here.
+In 2012 there were 3,000 people working at Dresden International Airport, many of whom employed by the many long-established aviation firms here.
 EADS Elbe Flugzeugwerke converts Airbus passenger aircraft into cargo planes.
 IABG conducts fatigue tests on the Airbus A30-800, the world's biggest passenger aircraft, and on the military Airbus A400M.
 IMA develops testing technologies and systems for the traffic engineering sectors such as aerospace, railway and automotive engineering, as well as for the plastics and metal industries and other branches of industry.

 There are also several other specialist aviation firms at the airport.
 Also located here is the Kompetenzzentrum Luft und Raumfahrttechnik Sachsen/Thüringen e.V.
 (Centre of Excellence for Aerospace Engineering in Saxony/Thuringia, LRT) which represents the interests of the aerospace companies and organisations in the Free States of Saxony and Thuringia, boosting the industry's regional network.